olebris/comptia_sec-/3 3 Protecting Data 1b6c96a99ecb80978251fce53691b1f7.md

     - by deidentification (anonymisation)
     - by data obfuscation (can loss the original data !)
         - hashing / tokenization / masking
+- Data purpose limitation
+    - information should be used only for the purpose that it was originally collected and that was consented to by the data subjects
+- Right to Be Forgotten
+    - allows individuals to request the deletion of personal data about them under certain circumstances
+- Data retention policy
+    - Reducing the amount of data that you retain is a great way to minimize your security risk.